MicrosoftDocs/dataexplorer-docs/data-explorer/migrate-cluster-to-multiple-availability-zone.md

 Azure Data Explorer clusters can be configured to use availability zones in supported regions.
 By using availability zones, a cluster can better withstand the failure of a single datacenter in a region to support [business continuity](business-continuity-overview.md) scenarios.

+incur any additional costs

 You can configure availability zones when creating a cluster [in the Azure portal](create-cluster-and-database.md#create-a-cluster) or [programmatically](create-cluster-database.md) using one of the following methods:

 - REST API
 - C# SDK
 - Python SDK
-- Go SDK
 - PowerShell
 - ARM Template

 > [!IMPORTANT]
 >
 > - Once a cluster is configured with availability zones, you can't change the cluster to not use availability zones.
-> - Not all regions support multiple zones.
-Clusters in those regions can't be configured to use availability zones.
+> - Multiple zones aren't supported in all regions.
+Therefore, clusters located in these regions can't be set up to use availability zones.
+> - Using availability zones incurs additional costs.

 > [!NOTE]
 >
 > - Before you proceed, make sure you familiar with the [migration process and considerations](#migration-process).
-> - You can use these steps to change the availability zones of a cluster that was deployed availability zones.
+> - You can also use these steps to change the availability zones of an existing cluster that uses availability zones.

 In this article, you learn about: